jyj5558/theta/README.md

 3. map_repeat_summary.txt (summary of ref quality)
 4. if a masked genome isn't available (i.e. rm.out), script will create one using the mammal repeat library --- we should update this if we move on from mammals!

-User will need to input (paste) information for the following variables _within the step1_ref_download_QC.sh file:_
+User will need to input (paste) information for the following variables within the _step1_ref_download_QC.sh file:_

-Genus-species: this is used in the directory naming as Erangi suggested, to make browsing a bit more doable for us humans
+`Genus-species`: this is used in the directory naming as Erangi suggested, to make browsing a bit more doable for us humans

-accession: this is also used in the directory, to keep multiple reference assemblies separate as Black suggested
+`accession`: this is also used in the directory, to keep multiple reference assemblies separate as Black suggested

-pathway: include full NCBI url to FTP site (containing directory)
+`pathway`: include full NCBI url to FTP site (containing directory)

-assembly: name of genome assembly
+`assembly`: name of genome assembly

 Example of defined variables below
 ```